-- a.
-U.S. mail.1 - Campus mail with student's name and room number. - c.
-Material from hall directors, Department of Residence Life, area directors, management, area managers, hall government or Residence Halls Association (RHA). - d.
+- d.
 Registered student organizations, living unit organizations, major governing groups and ASMSU, if the material carries the student's name and room number.
-RHA is excepted from this provision. - e.
-Material presented to the desk receptionist if the material has the student's name and room number.
+RHA is excepted from this provision. - Material presented to the desk receptionist if the material has the student's name and room number.
 (This is to be understood as communication between individuals, not mass distribution.)